Sikorsky CH-53E Super Stallion: Design

 The MH-53E features enlarged side-mounted fuel sponsons, and is rigged for towing various minesweeping and hunting gear from above the dangerous naval mines.
 The Sea Dragon can be equipped for minesweeping and cargo and passenger transportation.
 Its digital flight-control system includes features specifically designed to help towing minesweeping gear.

-In addition, the CH-53E has been upgraded to include the helicopter night vision system, improved .50 BMG (12.7 mm) GAU-21/A and M3P machine guns, and AAQ-29A forward-looking infrared imager.
+The CH-53E has been upgraded to include the helicopter night vision system, improved .50 BMG (12.7 mm) GAU-21/A and M3P machine guns, and AAQ-29A forward-looking infrared imager.